 Find out what extra consideration are needed when installing solar panels in Scotland, including, if they’re worth it and how much it will cost.

-While it might be tempting to assume solar power is blunted by the northerly British climate, modern best solar panels function well in cloudy conditions and actually prefer to run at the cooler temperatures the UK can deliver.
+While it’s tempting to assume that it’s impossible to produce solar power in the northerly British climate, the best solar panels function well in cloudy conditions and actually prefer to run in the cooler temperatures the UK can deliver.

-Scotland increased its renewable energy capacity by 29.2 per cent in the first half of 2022.
-And while it’s fair to say wind power is leading this trend, solar energy plays its part, particularly for domestic homeowners.
+In fact, Scotland increased its renewable energy capacity by 29.2 per cent in the first half of 2022, and while wind power is leading this trend, solar energy plays its part, particularly for domestic homeowners.

-This guide explores the viability of solar installations in Scotland and how to get the best out of them.
+In this guide, our solar experts explore the viability of solar installations in Scotland, and how to get the best out of them.

 While wind power forms the mainstay of Scotland’s renewable mix, solar boasts versatility in that virtually any homeowner can generate power from a solar installation.